hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

-While an OCA Bundle can be manually maintained in an OCA Bundle JSON file, a common method of maintaining OCA source data is to use a spreadsheet, and generating the OCA Bundle from source.
-See the section of this RFC called [OCA Tooling](#oca-issuer-tools) for a link to an OCA Source spreadsheet, and information on tools available for managing OCA Source data.
+While an OCA Bundle can be manually maintained in an OCA Bundle JSON file, a common method of maintaining OCA source data is to use a spreadsheet, and generating the OCA Bundle from the Excel source.
+See the section of this RFC called [OCA Tooling](#oca-issuer-tools) for a link to an OCA Source spreadsheet, and information on tools available for managing the OCA Source data and generating a corresponding OCA Bundle.

 The creation of the OCA Bundle and the configuration of the issuer's Aries Framework to deliver the OCA Bundle during credential issuance should be all